 Negotiation is a process of two or more people trying to come to an agreement that satisfies the interests of all parties.
 According to Ware (2007), “To negotiate is to communicate or confer with another to arrive at the settlement of some matter” (page 6).
-The process is carried out to contract development, requirements development, resolve differences, to bargain for collective rights, and to satisfy any breaches in a contract with the overall intent to create a compromise.
-Through the process of negotiating, an agreement is established and course of actions are developed that each party must followed.
+The process is carried out to contract development, requirements development, resolve differences, bargain for collective rights, and to satisfy any breaches in a contract with the overall intent to create a compromise.
+Through the process of negotiating, an agreement is established and a course of actions is developed that each party must follow.

 In Government Contracting: (FAR 15.306(d)).

 Negotiations are exchanges, in either a competitive or sole source environment, between the Government and offeror’s, that are undertaken with the intent of allowing the offeror to revise its proposal.
 These negotiations may include bargaining.
 Bargaining includes persuasion, alteration of assumptions and positions, give-and-take, and may apply to price, schedule, technical requirements, type of contract, or other terms of a proposed contract.
 When negotiations are conducted in a competitive acquisition, they take place after the establishment of the competitive range and are called discussions.

 Negotiated Contracts vs. Sealed Bidding (FAR 14.101(d), FAR 15).